guibueno/guibueno.github.io/_docs/eval-05-results.markdown

 > **Nissa**: I felt sort of self-conscious, kind of embarrassed to watch myself, but also kind of proud of the actual language work

-This embarrassement was expected, due to the fact that it was a complete new language for both users.
+This embarrassment was expected, since it was a completely new language for both users.

 #### Not great... yet